-- Some of the basic concepts involved in normal brain function, and the role the brain plays in controlling our thoughts, feelings and behaviours - That mental health and mental illness both include a wide range of states - That having a mental health problem is not the same thing as having a mental illness - That a person can have a mental illness and be mentally healthy at the same time - Some of the language used to discuss mental health and mental illness
+- Some of the basic concepts involved in normal brain function, and the role the brain plays in controlling our thoughts, feelings and behaviors - That mental health and mental illness both include a wide range of states - That having a mental health problem is not the same thing as having a mental illness - That a person can have a mental illness and be mentally healthy at the same time - · Some of the language used to discuss mental health and mental illness

-- Everyone has mental health regardless of whether or not they have mental illness - The brain is responsible for cognition, perception, emotions, physical functions, signaling (reactions to the environment) and behaviours - Changes in brain function lead to changes in thoughts, feelings and behavoiurs that can last a short or long time - A mental illness affects a person's thinking, feelings or behaviour (or all three) and causes that person difficulty in functioning - Mental illnesses have complex causes including a biological basis and are therefore not that different from other illnesses - As with all illnesses, the sooner people get help and receive effective treatment for mental illness, the better their long and short-term outcomes - Many of the major mental illnesses begin to emerge during adolescence which is why it is so important to learn about them now
+- Everyone has mental health regardless of whether or not they have mental illness - The brain is responsible for cognition, perception, emotions, physical functions, signaling (reactions to the environment) and behaviors - Changes in brain function lead to changes in thoughts, feelings and behavoiurs that can last a short or long time - A mental illness affects a person's thinking, feelings or behavior (or all three) and causes that person difficulty in functioning - Mental illnesses have complex causes including a biological basis and are therefore not that different from other illnesses - As with all illnesses, the sooner people get help and receive effective treatment for mental illness, the better their long and short-term outcomes - Many of the major mental illnesses begin to emerge during adolescence which is why it is so important to learn about them now meaning of the terms and how they relate to the triangle diagram.
+It would be useful to review the short video explanation of the triangle diagram, which can be found in the Resources Appendix.